Mike Fries: Philanthropy

 Fries is a member of the Board of Trustees of Wesleyan University, and in 2017, the Fries Center for Global Studies was dedicated in recognition of his generosity to the school.
 He is also on the Board of Overseers for Columbia Business School.
 Fries and his wife, Michelle Fries, are trustees and lead donors to the Museum of Contemporary Art Denver and are also involved in organizations including the Denver Film Society, the Colorado Symphony, Biennial of the Americas, ACE Scholarships, and Denver School of Science and Technology.

 Honors

 Fries has been recognized with honors including Ernst & Young's Entrepreneur of the Year in Media, Entertainment and Communications, Industry Leader of the Year by Digital TV Europe, and induction into the Broadcasting & Cable Hall of Fame and the Cable Hall of Fame.

 Personal life

 Fries is married to Michelle Fries.
-He lives in Denver, Colorado, and has two daughters.
+He lives in Holland Park, London, and had two daughters.